Gaukler/PlainRenderer/README.md

 ```
 git clone https://github.com/Gaukler/PlainRenderer.git --recursive
 ```
 Then build the Visual Studio solution using Cmake.
+The Vulkan SDK must be installed.
 Besides ```Debug``` and ```Release``` modes there is a ```Development``` mode which uses optimizations, but retains debug symbols and keeps the Vulkan validation layers enabled.

 ## Usage